ieviev/obsidian-keyboard-shortcuts/README.md

 # Quick snippets and navigation for Obsidian

 - Keyboard navigation up/down for headings
-- Configurable default code block and callout
+- Configurable default code block and callout shortcuts
 - Copy code block via keyboard shortcut

-these are just to cover my own most-used use cases

 no keybinds are set on install, you have to configure them yourself